 Alternaria

-Alternaria is a mold that is typically found outdoors, but can be brought inside on clothing, shoes, or other items that have been outside.
-Once it's indoors, it commonly grows on drywall, plywood, paint, etc. The health effects of alternaria are generally mild, except in people who have compromised immune systems.
+Alternaria is a mold that is typically found outdoors but can be brought inside on clothing, shoes, or other items that have been outside.
+Once indoors, it commonly grows on drywall, plywood, paint, etc. The health effects of Alternaria are generally mild, except in people with compromised immune systems.

 Aspergillus

-It can cause allergic reactions, aspergillomas in people who have pre-existing conditions such as emphysema, or invasive aspergillosis, which is the most severe form of aspergillus infection.
-It can be fatal, as it can spread quickly from the lungs to everywhere else in the body.
+It can cause allergic reactions, aspergillomas in people with pre-existing conditions such as emphysema, or invasive aspergillosis, the most severe form of aspergillus infection.
+It can be fatal, spreading quickly from the lungs to everywhere else in the body.

 Cladosporium